 - Format: 180-Gram Double 45s Pressed at RTI

 - Jacket: Old Style "Tip On" Gatefold Jacket + Book Printed By Stoughton on Heavy Stock

 - IR Catalog: IR-014

 - UPC: 684334915775

 The (Re)Discover Series

 You know those songs that come up on the radio when you’re driving and you crank up the volume to 11 and sing your lungs out?
-That’s the spirit of what Intervention’s (Re)Discover Series is all about!
-Taking these FM classics and presenting them in "like you’ve never heard it before" sound quality so you can get that same blast of energy and excitement on your hi-fi at home.
+That's the spirit of what Intervention's (Re)Discover Series is all about!
+Taking these FM classics and presenting them in "like you've never heard it before" sound quality so you can get that same blast of energy and excitement on your hi-fi at home.
 The hallmark of this series will be 100% analog mastering from real analog tapes.
-Combining superior master sources with the truly full-range mastering chain at Cohearent Audio and RTI’s dead quiet vinyl pressing means that you’ll hear these FM staples with power, majesty and musical detail like it’s the first time.
+Combining superior master sources with the truly full-range, ultra-transparent mastering chains at studios like CoHEARent Audio and Sterling Sound, our dead quiet 180G vinyl pressings means that you'll hear these FM staples with power, majesty and musical detail like it’s the first time.
 (Re)Discover these sonic treasures with us!